 Department of Pulmonary Medicine, Division of Internal Medicine

 Professor, Department of Pulmonary Medicine - Research, Division of Internal Medicine, The University of Texas MD Anderson Cancer Center, Houston, TX

-Director of Laboratory Research, Department of Department of Pulmonary Medicine, The University of Texas MD Anderson Cancer Center, Houston, TX
+Director of Laboratory Research, Department of Pulmonary Medicine, The University of Texas MD Anderson Cancer Center, Houston, TX

 Adjunct Associate Professor, Department of Center for Infectious and Inflammatory Diseases, Texas A & M University, Institute of Biosciences and Technology, Houston, TX

 Adjunct Associate Professor, Tecnologico de Monterrey Escuela de Medicina, Nuevo Leon